MontiCore/montiarc/languages/montiarc-fe/src/main/grammars/MontiArc.md

 interaction between the components' interfaces, which consist of typed, directed ports.
 Components are either atomic or composed of connected subcomponents.
-Atomic components yield behavior descriptions in the form of embedded time-synchronous port automata, embedded JavaDSL models, or via integration of handcrafted code.
+Atomic components yield behavior descriptions in the form of embedded time-synchronous port automata, or via integration of handcrafted code.
 For composed components, the behavior emerges from the behavior of their subcomponents.

 ```
 component LightController {